cybercongress/cybercongress/ecosystem/ELI-5 FAQ.md

 Sybil resistant means that it can withstand Sybil attacks.
 A Sybil attack is simply an attack on a system where the attacker uses a lot of pseudos (fake) identities to gain influence for himself.

 ### What's a token?
+A token in blockchain terms is a digital representation of some certain value, relating to a specific distributed ledger.
+It should contain some utility i.e. it should be used to do something, which in turn gives it value for the participants (users) of that ledger.
+It can be represented in a number of ways and there can be more than one token on one ledger.

 ### What is a transaction?
 In terms of a blockchain, a transaction is the process of moving data.
 I.E. I have 10 dollars and pass them to your account.
 I made a transaction.